BlockchainVotingOrganisation/Literatur-blockchain-voting/README.md

 Description | Link | Done?
 ------------|------|------------
 Summary of Chaum's 1981 paper on mixnets | https://ynasser.github.io/crypto/mix.html | Almost ...
-Explanation of reencryption mixnets |  N/A | No
+Explanation of re-encryption mixnets |  N/A | No
 Coloured coins | N/A | No
 SPV | N/A | No
 CoinJoin | N/A | No